picfight/pfcd/README.md

 parameter.
 This script defaults to using the current latest supported version of Go, but it also respects the `GOVERSION` environment variable set to the major version of Go to allow testing on a previous version of Go.
-Generally, PicFight only supports the current and previous major versions of Go.
+Generally, Picfight only supports the current and previous major versions of Go.

 ```
 ./run_tests.sh docker